 SCHOOL DAY DORM ACCESS

-Before leaving campus, all students must sign out on Boardingware and have their sign out approved.
-The must also sign in upon returning using the iPad situated in each dorm.
+Before leaving campus, all students must sign out on REACH and have their sign out approved.
+They must also sign in upon returning using the iPad situated in each dorm.
 Students must sign in even if they plan on leaving again.
 Students may go to Mr. Sub or the convenience store across the street.
-This does not require a permission (unless you are on Gating - please refer to the section Discipline).
+This does not require a permission (unless you are restricted from sign outs).